-Train the Trainer Course: Developing teaching skills for learning critical appraisal
+Teaching Critical Appraisal: Developing skills for critical appraisal training

-The main purpose of the CASP Train the Trainer course is to help participants develop the competence and confidence needed to run a ‘CASP-style’ critical appraisal workshop.
+The main purpose of this CASP training course is to help participants develop the competence and confidence needed to run a ‘CASP-style’ critical appraisal workshop.

 To help participants develop their skills: